 “The students were extremely inspiring, it was nice to see their ideas, their unity and their boldness come to life”Michael Dapaah – Actor/Writer and Comedian

-Compere on the day was ITV Art’s Editor, Nina Nannar.
-Speaking of guest speakers and the day:
+Compere on the day was ITV Art’s Editor, Nina Nannar who said:

 “What a truly inspirational and emotional afternoon this had been!
 Every one of the teams ideas could easily have deserved to win.
 We can all leave this place feeling better about the world and the future with these young people!”Nina Nannar – Art’s Editor, ITV

 As a result of the win, the team has secured a £2,500 cash prize for the school and a £500 seed fund to start up their business.
-Team A.I Class were also whisked off immediately after their win in wonderful Rolls Royce Phantom cars supplied very generously by Smart City Prestige Cars for their afternoon of exclusive prizes.
+To celebrate their victory, Team A.I Class were whisked off after their win in wonderful Rolls Royce Phantom cars supplied very generously by Smart City Prestige Cars for their afternoon of exclusive prizes.

 The winning team first enjoyed exclusive afternoon tea at the prestigious London Tea Exchange, sampling some the worlds most expensive, highest quality premium teas costing up to £20,000.
-From their the students headed to a behind the scenes experience of INALA – the Zulu ballet show, at the Peacock Theatre.
-Not only did they have the opportunity to go back stage for a behind the scenes tour but got to meet and perform with the cast and Grammy nominated choir.
+From their the students headed to an exclusive behind the scenes experience of INALA – the Zulu ballet show, at the Peacock Theatre.
+Not only did they have the opportunity to go backstage for a behind the scenes tour but got to meet and perform with the cast and Grammy nominated choir.

 The Enterprise Challenge, sponsored by the Apax Foundation, is an annual, national competition during which secondary school students aged 11-16 years old learn about establishing and running a business.
 Experienced business professionals mentor and support the team through a business simulation game, with the highest-scoring team in each region creating their own social enterprise business ideas and pitching them in regional and national finals.